Can you really make money blogging? The quick answer is YES.

 - Premium WordPress Theme — You don’t need a fancy website design, but for a professional and aesthetically pleasing blog (which is a must for creatives like us), a premium WordPress theme is a worthy investment and will likely stay with you for years.
 For creative and lifestyle bloggers, I love recommending 17th Avenue and Station Seven.

 3. If you want to be a full-time blogger next year, you have to start blogging today.

 The good thing about blogging is, you can actually start building your blog while keeping your full-time job and working your way to a realistic blogging salary.

-Others keep their blog projects on the side, without no intentions of leaving their 9-5s (this was me for years), and that’s a good path to consider too.
+Others keep their blog projects on the side, without any intention of leaving their 9-5s (this was me for years), and that’s a good path to consider too.

 If you’ve been mulling over a blog-dream for a while and you can’t sleep at night thinking about it but you’re not doing anything about it when you wake up, I’m sorry to break it to you but nothing’s going to come out of just dreaming.